-There are around 9.6 million dwellings in Australia and at any time there are about 250,000 properties for sale.
+There are close to 10 million dwellings in Australia and at any time there are around a quarter of a million properties for sale.

 But not all properties make good investments!

 In fact, in my mind less than 2% of the properties on the market currently are what I call “investment grade.”

 Of course, any property can become an investment property.

 Just move the owner out, put in a tenant and it’s an investment, but that doesn’t make it “investment grade”.

 To help you understand what I consider an investment grade property, let’s first look at the characteristics of a great investment, and then let’s see what type of properties fit these criteria.

 The things I look for in any investment (including property) are:

 - liquidity – the ability to take my money out by either selling or borrowing against my investment;